 - You can “win” a Google “OMG THAT’S EXPENSIVE”

 - Yahoo’s honeymoon might be over (And why that’s ok)

-- Judge that ruled in favor for Samsung, now works for Samsung.
+- The judge that ruled in favor for Samsung now works for Samsung.
 Cause why not?!

-- Ratings system to finally join us in the 21st century. (even more on this)
+- Rating system to finally join us in the 21st century. (even more on this)